Let's get to the best stuff upfront.

 Surprisingly, Zambians - dressed for what I can only guess was church (it was Sunday morning) began pouring out of the seemingly empty landscape and surrounded our car.
 To be honest, I was scared but a man came up to me, touched my arm, and in broken English said, "We get you out."

 Erick and Clara were still in the car, while twenty men surrounded the car and the women standing to the side yelled, "LIFT!"
 They lifted the car to solid ground and the smiles and hugs that I received for my gratitude astonished me.

 The entire group of Zambians disappeared back into the bush and we quietly turned around and went home, never reaching our intended destination, but the generosity and dignity of the people who willingly helped us broke me wide open.
 I could barely imagine the internal sense of generosity from people who quite clearly, by my western standards, had very little.

 What is possible when people who are resourced come together to move toward positive, collective change?

 I believe creating the world you wish to live in certainly begins with you as an individual doing your healing work.
 But it cannot stop there - our own healing is meant to spill into our families, our communities, and the collective experience.

 Certainly, you have certainly felt horrified and helpless in the face of the brokenness of the world - systemic racism, global warming, and the growing disparity in wealth between individuals and even nations, to name a few.
 If you want to do more, but you have been hesitant to do or say the wrong thing or you simply collapse under the weight of feeling that as one person, you can’t do anything please know, I believe in you.
-As a leader, you have the capacity to affect greater change than you know - it’s time to claim your power and take healing and empowerment to the next level both personally and professionally with an eye toward action on behalf of equity, sustainability, and collective thriving.
+You have the capacity to affect greater change than you know - when you are rooted in worthiness and more-than-enough, you can take it to the next level both personally and professionally with an eye toward action on behalf of equity, sustainability, and collective thriving.